-What links our “dożynki”- harvest dances with harvest time in Poland?
+What links our “dożynki”- harvest festivals with harvest time in Poland?

-The countryside of Poland is “like a ruffled patchwork quilt sewn from rich shades of colour and a variety of textures, from the lightest, yellowish brown to the darkest, velvety green” (Anna Spysz & Marta Turek).
 Silent forests intersperse the wheat fields and the colourful strips of land hold within them the history of each family who tended them.
-Each August, the harvests take place, according to the laws of nature, regardless of wars or changes of government.
-It is to this thought that Poles abroad have returned to year after year and still do.
-Our traditions have changed due to circumstances, as they have in Poland and in line with our possibilities, we celebrate dożynki in October.
+Each August or early September, the harvest takes place, according to the laws of nature, regardless of wars or changes of government.
+It is to this thought that Poles abroad have returned to, year after year and still do.
+Our post war traditions have changed due to circumstances, as they have in Poland so we often celebrate dożynki (harvest festival) in October.

 The villagers would also make an open wreath or a closed crown of rye stalks as a symbol of the whole harvest called a plon.
 In some areas a równianka – tied wheat stalks were also prepared and decorated similarly to the plon with flowers and ribbons.
 Together with a round loaf of bread baked with the new grain, the villagers would lead a korowód – procession through the village and ceremonially the top female harvesters would present them to the local landowner.